 4. Not looking at (and understanding!) all of your financial documents.

 It is not enough to get the financial documents that show the state of your family’s finances.
 You actually have to read them and understand them!

 If you are a numbers person, and you geek out when you look at spreadsheets and financial documents, awesome!
 You are going to have a field day going over the numbers in your divorce.

 If going over numbers makes your head spin and your eyes glaze over, all I can say is: You’re going to have to suck it up and learn.
 Or risk getting screwed.
 It’s up to you.

-If your financial situation is fairly standard, your lawyer should (hopefully) know enough about finances and taxes to help you make a good financial settlement.
-But, if your finances are complicated, if you own multiple businesses, or have lots of different investments, you may need to either consult with a divorce financial planner, or hire a divorce attorney who has a strong financial background.
+Divorce lawyers may be great at giving legal advice in your divorce, but they may not be the best professional to help you analyze your financial documents.
+If your finances are complicated, if you own multiple businesses, or have lots of different investments, you may need to either consult with a divorce financial planner or hire a divorce attorney who has a strong financial background.

 It is also a huge mistake not to carefully review your financial documents yourself.
 No matter how financially savvy your lawyer is, s/he is not going to be as familiar with your life and your finances as you are!
 Your lawyer may not be able to spot expenses that don’t make sense or other financial red flags the same way that you can.

 6. Not understanding how taxes will affect your support and settlement.

 There is no way you can know how much your divorce settlement is really worth without understanding how taxes will affect that settlement.